Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 The one who does violence to people, who humiliates and robs them opposes Tao.

-But the one who never acts selfishly, who gives one’s own surplus to others, who performs deeds not for the sake of glory, who lives with calm, without earthly passions, who submerges into the tender and subtle calm of Tao and helps deserving people on this Path, such a person becomes similar to Tao.
+But the one who never acts selfishly, who gives one’s own surplus to others, who performs deeds not for the sake of glory, who lives with calm, without worldly passions, who submerges into the tender and subtle calm of Tao and helps deserving people on this Path, such a person becomes similar to Tao.

 78. Water is gentle and yielding.
 Yet, it destroys the hard.
 Nothing compares to it in overcoming the hard.